javascriptBoiler/angularjs-boiler/README.md

 # angularjs-boiler
-simple and efficient angularjs boilerplate for web application.
+simple and efficient angularjs boilerplate for web application development.

 This angular boilerplate well structured on MVC architecture.</br> It's really easy to learn and handle.